tutek1/DTLabs/06_Beehave/lab06.md

 Let's look how the two most basic composite nodes work.

 #### ![](img/Sequence.png) SequenceComposite
-Sequence node **runs all child nodes one by one** and decides based on the result of the child nodes like this:
+Sequence node runs all child nodes one by one until **one has failed or all have succeeded**:
 - Child node return `SUCCESS` -> run the next child node -> no more child nodes to run -> return `SUCCESS`
 - Child node return `FAILURE` -> return `FAILURE`
 - Child node return `RUNNING` -> return `RUNNING` (next frame/tick the child node is run again)

 #### ![](img/Selector.png) SelectorComposite
-Same as the sequence, the selector node **runs all child nodes one by one** and decides based on the result of the child nodes like this:
+Similar to sequence, the selector node runs all child nodes one by one until **one has succeeded or all have failed**:
 - Child node return `FAILURE` -> run the next child node -> no more child nodes to run -> return `FAILURE`
 - Child node return `SUCCESS` -> return `SUCCESS`
 - Child node return `RUNNING` -> return `RUNNING` (next frame/tick the child node is run again)